Dhinagaran-s/lightdg/README.md

 ## Overview

-Lightbug is a simple and sweet HTTP framework for Mojo that builds on best practice from systems programming, such as the Golang [FastHTTP](https://github.com/valyala/fasthttp/) and Rust [may_minihttp](https://github.com/Xudong-Huang/may_minihttp/).
+Lightdg is a simple and sweet HTTP framework for Mojo that builds on best practice from systems programming, such as the Golang [FastHTTP](https://github.com/valyala/fasthttp/) and Rust [may_minihttp](https://github.com/Xudong-Huang/may_minihttp/).

 This is not production ready yet.
 We're aiming to keep up with new developments in Mojo, but it might take some time to get to a point when this is safe to use in real-world applications.

-Lightbug currently has the following features:
+Lightdg currently has the following features:
  - [x] Pure Mojo!
 No Python dependencies.
 Everything is fully typed, with no `def` functions used
  - [x] HTTP Server and Client implementations
  - [x] TCP and UDP support